This text is from the Celsius Wiki, which was published between 2015 and 2018.

 The most frequently used key performance indicator to determine the energy efficiency of a data centre is power usage effectiveness, or PUE.
 PUE describes how much energy is used by the computing equipment compared to the total power used by the data centre (Rad, 2008).
 A lower number indicates a higher efficiency.

 The total facility power consists of both power to IT equipment and power to support equipment, i.e. HVAC systems, power back-up systems (UPS) and other facility infrastructure, like lighting.

 The PUE factor is widely used to provide a measure of the effectiveness of a data centre, but it has several limitations.
 PUE is most appropriate to use for facilities with their own cooling production, such as cooling machines.
-It is not possible to use PUE compare facilities with externally produced cooling and it doesn’t take into consideration wether the surplus heat is recovered.
+It is not possible to use PUE compare facilities with externally produced cooling and it doesn’t take into consideration whether the surplus heat is recovered.
 Instead, if surplus energy is recovered the PUE number is often higher, which indicates a poorer effectiveness, while heat recovery in a larger system perspective yields lowered energy usage and a reduction of emissions.
 There are ongoing efforts to develop more sophisticated measures that take into account both the internal and external delivery system, use of renewable energy, energy reuse and other factors which provides a better overview (Emerson Network Power, 2011).